skycodepilot/retro-game-trivia/README.md

 GNU license used, respectfully requesting no one tries to use this for closed dev

 ### Errata / Miscellaneous
-`GET /health` is a hardcoded health check stub that can likely be expanded on
+`GET /health` is a hardcoded health check stub that can likely be expanded on (locally, it'd be like http://127.0.0.1:8000/health)